Munchappy/legal/PRICING.md

 **Simple.
 Transparent.
 Fair.**

-At Munchappy, we believe the people and businesses that earn through our platform should always know exactly what they pay to do so — no tiers, no hidden fees, no surprises.
+At Munchappy, we believe the people and businesses that earn through our platform should always know exactly what they pay to do so.
+No tiers, no hidden fees, no surprises.
 Every fee we charge covers the cost of building and maintaining a platform that works reliably for restaurants, couriers, and customers alike.

 If you earn through Munchappy, you contribute a small share to keep it running.
 That is the entirety of our model.